pointfreeco/episode-code-samples/0030-composable-randomness/README.md

 ## [Point-Free](https://www.pointfree.co)

-> #### This directory contains code from Point-Free Episode: [DSLs vs. Templating Languages](https://www.pointfree.co/episodes/ep29-dsls-vs-templating-languages)
+> #### This directory contains code from Point-Free Episode: [Composable Randomness](https://www.pointfree.co/episodes/ep30-composable-randomness)
 >
-> Templating languages are the most common way to render HTML in web frameworks, but we don’t think they are the best way.
-We compare templating languages to the DSL we previously built, and show that the DSL fixes many problems that templates have, while also revealing amazing compositions that were previously hidden.
+> Randomness is a topic that may not seem so functional, but it gives us a wonderful opportunity to explore composition.
+After a survey of what randomness looks like in Swift today, we’ll build a complex set of random APIs from just a single unit.

 ### Getting Started